Specialist, Health Promotions (NY #1920-58)

-The American Lung Association has a great opportunity for a Specialist, Health Promotions to join our incredible team in the Southeast Region.
-Working as a member Health Promotion and Education Team, you will join an outstanding group of professionals dedicated to our mission: to save lives by improving lung health and preventing lung disease, through research, education and advocacy.
+The American Lung Association has a great opportunity for a Specialist, Health Promotions to join our incredible team in the Northeast Region.
+Working as a member Health Promotion & Education Team, you will join an outstanding group of professionals dedicated to our mission: to save lives by improving lung health and preventing lung disease, through research, education and advocacy.

 - Build, maintain and cultivate relationships with funders, facilitators, and community partners to encourage program delivery, sustainability, and growth across service territory, including ALA signature programs where applicable.

 - Select and participate in local, state and national seminars and courses designed to increase skills and knowledge related to job requirements.